brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 A few points that may be helpful in this regard:
 * I suspect that most people who say they are struggling mentally are really just tired, sore, and hungry.
 Take your physical preparation seriously, take it slow, and carry enough calories.
 You'll be fine.
 * Take the hike one 1/2 day at a time.
-It can get overwhelming when you start to think too far down the track.
+I sometimes became overwhelmed when I started to think too far down the track.
 Just get yourself to the next shelter.
 You'll be fine.
 * Keep in mind the impermanence of the trip.
 Remember that all torrential rain storms and all ridiculously steep climbs will pass.
+You'll be fine.
 * No matter how much of an introvert you are (like me), the people you meet along the trail are a blessing.
 Even if you are a tenter, make a point of introducing yourself to everyone else at the shelter and eat dinner with the group.
 This will greatly improve your mental state.
+You'll be fine.

 The possibility of not finishing the Trail never entered my mind.